-3. THE COMPETITION PERIOD
+THE COMPETITION PERIOD

-The period of time that will be measured and evaluated during the NOFOA competition is called the official "competition period".
-The official competition period is May 15, 20210 through May 14, 20221.
+The period of time that will be measured and evaluated during the NOFO competition is called the official "competition period".
+The official competition period is May 15, $202\underline{21}$ through May 14, $202\underline{32}$.
 Unless otherwise specified, all Supplemental Questions are referring to events and outcomes that took place during the official competition period.
-All APRs will be generated using 5/15/210 as their start date and 5/14/221 as their end date.
+All APRs will be generated using $5/15/2\underline{0221}$ as their start date and $5/14/2\underline{0232}$ as their end date.

-If a project had not yet started operations as of May 15, 20210, then it will not have 12 full months of data for the competition period, and so it will not be scored in this year's competition.
-Instead, the project will be automatically ranked at the bottom of Tier 1.
+If a project had not yet started operations as of May 15, 2022[‡], then it will not have 12 full months of data for the competition period, and so it will not be scored in this year's competition.
+Instead, the project will complete benchmarks and be ranked according to how many they passbe automatically ranked at the bottom of Tier 1.
 A project has "started operations" if it has signed a contract with HUD, drawn down funding from eLOCCs, or housed at least one client.
 The fact that a project may still be "ramping up" does not mean that the project has not yet started operations.

 HUD's data quality regulations allow projects to conduct annual assessments at any time between 11 months and 13 months after a client's anniversary of entering a project.
-For example, a client who joined a project on 5/8/20219 could have their annual assessment conducted anytime between 4/8/20219 and 6/8/202219.
+For example, a client who joined a project on 5/8/20221 could have their annual assessment conducted anytime between 4/8/20221 and 6/8/2022.

 Unfortunately, because of the way Annual Performance Reports (APRs) are designed, APRs will ignore any annual assessments that are conducted after the close of the APR's measurement period.
-For example, an APR with a period of 5/15/210 - 5/14/20221 will not award credit for an assessment conducted on 6/3/20221, even though HUD would accept such an assessment during an audit.
+For example, an APR with a period of 5/15/20224 - 5/14/20232 will not award credit for an assessment conducted on 6/3/20232, even though HUD would accept such an assessment during an audit.

 Assessments that are marked as "missing" because of this effect can sometimes reduce a project's score.
 To prevent this type of reduction, projects may wish to conduct all pending assessments within only 12 months of their clients' anniversaries, even if this means conducting some assessments a few weeks before HUD's deadline.
-The Review and Rank Panel will be instructed to score projects based on their data as reflected on the APR, and will be discouraged from rounding projects' scores up based on the projects' statements that they conducted assessments for their clients after 5/14/20221.
+The Review and Rank Panel will be instructed to score projects based on their data as reflected on the APR, and will be discouraged from rounding projects' scores up based on the projects' statements that they conducted assessments for their clients after 5/14/20232.

 Because each project has its own unique contract end date, an exception must be made for evaluating grant spenddown.
-If available, the Review and Rank Panel will look at spending data from the most recent quarterly e-LOCCs report issued by the HUD field office - either the 3/31/20221 report, or the 6/30/20221 report, depending on the timing of the competition.
+If available, the Review and Rank Panel will look at spending data from the most recent quarterly e-LOCCs report issued by the HUD field office - either the 3/31/20232 report, or the 6/30/20232 report, depending on the timing of the competition.
 Otherwise, the Review and Rank Panel will look at e-LOCCs printouts submitted by each renewal project.
 In either case, the goal will be to determine what fraction of the project's funds were spent down during the project's most recently completed contract.
 If a contract was awarded an extension, the 12-month period for the last contract will still be used, as though it was completed and without accounting for the extension.